DeiCaridad/WDProjLithiumArrubioCaridad/README.md

 ### Planned Implementation of HTML Forms:
 - HTML Forms will be used to save the user's data regarding the team.
 This will include the team name, the kind of pokemon in the team, the moves and statistics of each Pokemon, and other related characteristics.
 - #### Updated Wireframe
-  - Each updated wireframe will be displayed in the "Updated Layout" portion, which will be below the "Wireframe" portion of the readme file.
+  - Each updated wireframe will be displayed in the "Updated Wireframe" portion, which will be below the "Wireframe" portion of the readme file.

 ### Website Outline:
 - Home Page